Dexmodzz/hyprland.conf/README.md

 As additional bonuses, I added in:

-1. Ad-free Spotify and its theming based on the wallpaper you choose (Note: you might have to pass in `-enable-features=UseOzonePlatform -ozone-platform=wayland` if Spotify doesn't open).

-2. Improved font rendering so that all fonts look as crisp as possible :)
+1. Improved font rendering so that all fonts look as crisp as possible :)

-If you loved this and want me to make something like this specifically for you, head on over to https://sane1090x.github.io/hyprstylish and make an order!

 Thank you!